lalamove/challenge/frontend.md

 ## Nice-to-Haves (Optional Features)

+1. The autocomplete fields are pre-filled with previous inputs when you close and re-open the page
-1. Progressive Web App
+2. Progressive Web App
-2. Mobile responsiveness
+3. Mobile responsiveness
-3. Deploy the application onto a remote server
+4. Deploy the application onto a remote server
-4. Additional features that you think will enhance the user experience
+5. Additional features that you think will enhance the user experience

 ## Wireframes